HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking dependencies in R code ...
+NOTE
     ```
-    Package required but not available: ‘RBGL’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
-    ```

-# FADA

-Version: 1.3.3

-## In both

-*   checking package dependencies ...
-ERROR
-    ```
-    Package required but not available: ‘sda’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    Unexported objects imported by ':::' calls:
+      ‘SGSeq:::edges’ ‘SGSeq:::exonGraph’ ‘SGSeq:::nodes’
+      See the note in ?`:::` about the use of this operator.
     ```

 # FastHCS